zcdev/geovibe-rebuild-2025/README.md

 - **Vecteezy.com** – Resource for the vector graphic assets
 - **OpenAI's ChatGPT** – Assisted with design feedback, code reviews, best practices, and copywriting

-Created by ZCDEV — Designed, built, and deployed with ❤️‍🔥
+Created by ZCDEV — Designed, developed, and deployed with ❤️‍🔥